vibraniumforge/rails-allergen-lab/README.md

 ### `User`

 - `show` page for a user.
 This should include all of the recipes that a user has authored.
-- I should be able to delete a user
+- The ability to delete a user should also exist

 ### `Ingredient`

 - `index` should show all ingredients, sorted by the number of users allergic to it.
-For example, if several users are allergic to peanut butter, it should appear higher on the list
+For example, if several users are allergic to peanut butter, it should appear higher on the list.
+You might want to look into [ActiveRecord Query Methods](https://guides.rubyonrails.org/active_record_querying.html)
 - `show` a particular ingredient.
 I should be able to see all of the recipes that an ingredient appears in

 ### `**Bonus**`